rmartico/UBUMonitorDocs_en/docs/source/errormessages.rst

 Error dialog
 ------------

-A modal dialogue is opened with a text describing the error and the option to display **Show details**.
+A modal dialog is opened with a text describing the error and the option to display **Show details**.
 In the following figure we see an example of an error when losing the network connection when loading a course.

 .. figure:: images/error_sin_red_cargando_asignatura.png